lauT0/cse15l-lab-reports/lab2.md

     }
   }
 ```
 The changes I made were to use a temporary variable `temp` to store the value at the index of the array being replaced, `arr[i]`, by `arr[arr.length-i-1]`.
 Then I can set `arr[arr.length-i-1]` to `temp` to reverse there order.
 I also divided the `arr.length` in the for loop by 2, so it will only go through half the list.
-At half the list, the list will be fully reversed, if we go through the whole list, the list will reverse back to the orginal order.
+At half the list, the list will be fully reversed, if we go through the whole list, the list will reversed back to the orginal order.

 ## What I learned: